-One prominent Italian rabbi and a number of Holocaust survivors boycotted the pope's visit in protest of the beatification of Pius.
+One prominent Italian rabbi and a number of Holocaust survivors boycotted the pope's visit to protest the beatification of Pius.
 Riccardo Pacifici, the president of Rome's Jewish community, did attend and declared, "The silence of Pius XII before the Shoah still hurts because something should have been done."

-To this day, the Vatican has produced no hard evidence that Pius uttered a word or lifted a finger to help when on Oct.
-16, 1943, the Germans rounded up 1,021 Roman Jews and held them for two days just across the Tiber from the Vatican before sending them to Auschwitz; only 17 returned after the war.
+To this day, the Vatican has produced no hard evidence that Pius uttered a word or lifted a finger to help when, on Oct.
+16, 1943, the Germans rounded up 1,021 Roman Jews and held them for two days just across the river from the Vatican before sending them to Auschwitz.
+Only 17 returned after the war.

-"The cries of the victims were met by Pius with silence," said Elan Steinberg, vice president of the American Gathering of Holocaust Survivors and their Descendants.
+"The cries of the victims were met by Pius with silence," said Elan Steinberg, vice president of the American Gathering of Holocaust Survivors and Their Descendants.

-Benedict told his audience on Sunday that the church had aided Jews in a "hidden and discreet way" during the Holocaust, but he offered no specifics about Pius' own involvement.
+Benedict, 82, told his audience Jan.
+17 that the church had aided Jews in a "hidden and discreet way" during the Holocaust, but he offered no specifics about Pius' own involvement.

 If there is evidence, it lies buried deep in the Vatican vaults.
 For a decade the church has been promising to open its wartime records to scholars "soon," but the latest word is it will be at least another five years.

-When some pre-war archives were opened to a handpicked Catholic scholar, John Cornwell, to write a Vatican-sanctioned biography of Pius, he was shocked by what he found.
+When some prewar archives were opened to a handpicked Catholic scholar, John Cornwell, to write a Vatican-sanctioned biography of Pius, he was shocked by what he found.

-Pius, who as Cardinal Eugenio Pacelli, was the papal nuncio in Germany in the 1920s, the Vatican's secretary of state in the 1930s and became pontiff in 1939.
+As Cardinal Eugenio Pacelli, Pius was the papal nuncio in Germany in the 1920s, the Vatican's secretary of state in the 1930s and became pontiff in 1939.
 He drew the church "into complicity with the darkest forces of the era," Cornwell wrote.
 Pius "was the ideal pope for Hitler's unspeakable plan.
 He was Hitler's pawn.
-He was Hitler's pope....
+He was Hitler's pope ...
 [He was] not only an ideal pope for the Nazis' Final Solution, but a hypocrite ... to his everlasting shame and to the shame of the Catholic Church."

-Tad Szulc, Pope John Paul II's biographer, called Pacelli "the Fuhrer's best imaginable ally."
+Tad Szulc, Pope John Paul II's biographer, called Pacelli "the Führer's best imaginable ally."

 Pacelli even betrayed Catholic leaders who might have challenged Hitler and his extermination policies.
 "He prevented Catholic protest in defense of Jews, even if they'd converted to Christianity," Cornwell wrote.
-Pius also rebuffed a personal plea from President Franklin D. Roosevelt in late 1942 to publicly condemn Hitler's extermination of the Jews and refused to meet the Ashkenazic chief rabbi of Palestine, Isaac Herzog, who came to appeal for his help in saving Jewish lives.
+Pius also rebuffed a personal plea from president Franklin D. Roosevelt in late 1942 to condemn publicly Hitler's extermination of the Jews and refused to meet the chief rabbi of Jerusalem, Isaac Herzog, who came to appeal for his help in saving Jewish lives.

-Although Israeli governments have largely avoided the dispute, calling it an issue between the Jewish people and the Vatican and not a diplomatic matter involving the two states, Deputy Premier Silvan Shalom said he raised it Sunday when he was at the Rome synagogue, but he gave no indication of any response.
+Israeli governments have largely avoided the dispute, calling it an issue between the Jewish people and the Vatican and not a diplomatic matter involving the two states.